cp-algorithms/cp-algorithms/src/graph/hungarian-algorithm.md

 2. While there is no increasing path starting in this row, recalculate the potential.

-3. As soon as an augmenting path is found, alternate the matching along it (thus including the last row in the matching), and restart from point 1 (to consider the next line).
+3. As soon as an augmenting path is found, propagate the matching along it (thus including the last edge in the matching), and restart from step 1 (to consider the next line).

-To achieve the required asymptotic complexity, it is necessary to implement steps 2-3, which are performed for each row of the matrix, in time $\mathcal{O}(n^2)$ (for rectangular problems in $\mathcal{O}(nm)$).
+To achieve the required complexity, it is necessary to implement steps 2-3, which are performed for each row of the matrix, in time $\mathcal{O}(n^2)$ (for rectangular problems in $\mathcal{O}(nm)$).

 To do this, recall two facts proved above: